boozallen/aissemble/extensions/extensions-helm/aissemble-jenkins-chart/README.md

-# aiSSEMBLE Jenkins Helm Chart
+# aiSSEMBLE&trade; Jenkins Helm Chart
 Baseline Helm chart for packaging and deploying Jenkins.
 Built on the [official Helm chart](https://github.com/jenkinsci/helm-charts) and managed during the normal Maven build lifecycle and placed in the **target/helm/repo** directory.
 See the [Helm Maven Plugin](https://github.com/kokuwaio/helm-maven-plugin) for more details.